 The Dominican Republic has its share of unusual names for fruit and vegetables that are unknown in much of the rest of the Spanish-speaking world.
-We’ve run through a long list of these on several occasions here on Dominican Cooking, and looked in depth at particular examples such as the mystery of oranges being called chinas, which we unraveled with the help of a forum member.
+We’ve run through a long list of these on several occasions here on Dominican Cooking, and looked in depth at particular examples such as the mystery of oranges being called chinas, which we unraveled with the help of a reader.

 Another strange case is that of the word Dominicans use for banana.
 The word ‘banana’ is almost universal, and is used not just in English and Spanish, but also in countless other languages.
 In Spanish, while bananas tend to be called plátanos, the word banana or banano, although understood, is used to refer to the tree (arbol de banano) or in a generic way.
 La cosecha bananera – the banana harvest.